Apply for Certification

 - if you fail to schedule your computer-based exam on the Prometric website

-- if you do not pass the examination
+- if you do not pass the exam

-- if you do not show up for the examination
+- if you do not show up for the exam

 - if you schedule your exam appointment with Prometric and then want to change to a new testing window